 |12.||Panasonic GX1||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 |14.||Panasonic G2||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 |16.||Panasonic G1||Y||- / -||-||-||mini||2.0||-||-||-|

 |17.||Sony A6100||Y||stereo / mono||Y||-||micro||2.0||Y||Y||Y|

 It is notable that the G110 has a microphone port, which is missing on the GF1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The G110 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the GF1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the GF1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GF1 was succeeded by the Panasonic DMC-GF2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic G110 Manual (free pdf) or the online Panasonic GF1 Manual.
+Further information on the features and operation of the G110 and GF1 can be found, respectively, in the Panasonic G110 Manual (free pdf) or the online Panasonic GF1 Manual.